hddm-devs/hddm/README.rst

 If HDDM was used in your research, please cite the following:

-Wiecki, T. V., Sofer, I. and Frank, M. J. at the 44th annual meeting of the Society for Mathematical Psychology, 65, 2011
+Wiecki, T. V., Sofer, I. and Frank, M. J. Hierarchical Bayesian estimation of the drift diffusion model: quantitative comparison with maximum likelihood.
+Program No. 494.13/CCC30.
+2012 Neuroscience Meeting Planner.
+New Orleans, LA: Society for Neuroscience, 2012.

 Getting started
 ===============